-Initially, the display container must be mounted on the robot.
+Initially, the display container must be mounted on the mobile robot.

-3.2.6 Stopping the Work and Inform When a Customer Gets Close

-If a customer gets close to the display case during the demonstration, the system should temporarily stop working and move away from the front of the display case so that the customer can access the items.
-When the system detects the approaching customer, it should stop the operation immediately and notify the customer has been detected.
-The notification should be provided by voice or by a method that is visually recognizable.
-Originally, it is necessary to open the front of the shelves and return the shelves position so that customers can access the products.
-However, in order to facilitate the progress of the demonstration, only a notification of customer detection is required, and the operation is resumed after the notification.
+3.2.6 Stopping the Work and Inform When a Customer Gets Close visually recognizable.
+Originally, it is necessary to stop the operation and open the front of the shelves and return the shelves position so that customers can access the products.
+However, in order to facilitate the progress of the demonstration, only a notification of customer detection is required.
 If the customer can be detected and notified correctly, and if the demonstration ends without any retry, the participants awards a bonus of 5 points.